asetalias/blog/content/post/Android_Root101.en.md

 **_This blog starts off with a warning: Although the process is super easy and the chances of your phone getting bricked(useless) are negligible but, it's my responsibility to make you aware of it_**

 The guide would be inclined more towards Xiaomi devices as I own one and have worked with it.
-But, all other devices follow the same process, so go ahead and give it a read.
+But, all other devices follow a similar process, so go ahead and give it a read.

 * To start off with, you should have an unlocked bootloader.